thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.WebShare/README.md

 }
 ```

-Please note that the `CanShareAsync()` method throws an exception if the `canShare()` JavaScript method is not present in the browser, so make sure that the browser supports the Web Share API first by calling `IsSupportedAsnyc()`.
+Please note that the `CanShareAsync()` method throws an exception if the `canShare()` JavaScript method is not present in the browser, so make sure that the browser supports the Web Share API first by calling `IsSupportedAsync()`.

 ### Sharing data